-Most personal injury cases will need medical evidence to support the case in Court.
+Most personal injury solicitor cases will need medical evidence to support the case in Court.
 Even if a claimant has already seen their own GP and has medical records for the injury then they may still have to undergo an examination by a medical professional.

 The medical professional will be impartial and will understand the legal aspects of your case.

 The medical professional will talk to the claimant about the accident and the injuries they have suffered.
 They will also ask the claimant about any ways that the incident may have affected their working life and social life.

 The claimant will also undergo a physical examination that should not take longer than 30 minutes.
 The individual will have the option of having a friend or partner will them, if they wish.